Chinatown fears community, business loss in 76ers arena plan

 ”We are very sensitive to the Chinatown community’s concern in light of prior Center City proposals and are committed to listening to and working with the community in a way that hasn’t happened before,” the statement read.

-But those are promises many in Chinatown have heard before.
-After decades of developments — like the Pennsylvania Convention Center, which took homes from 200 families; Interstate 676, also known as the Vine Street Expressway, which threatened to cut off parts of the community; and proposals for a jail, a casino and another sports facility — that all were beaten back by the community, residents have a deep playbook of their own to choose from.
+Those are promises many in Chinatown have heard before.
+After decades of developments – like the Pennsylvania Convention Center, which took homes from 200 families; Interstate 676, also known as the Vine Street Expressway, which threatened to cut off parts of the community – and proposals for a jail, a casino and another sports facility that all were beaten back by the community, residents have a deep playbook of their own to choose from.

 Across the country, there are fewer than 50 Chinatowns, some more vibrant and larger than others.
 Many took root in areas of cities that were thought of as red light districts.
 And as cities grew and changed around those communities, many Chinatowns have been under threat from gentrification or development.